MicrosoftDocs/SupportArticles-docs/support/browsers/apps-access-admin-web-cache.md

 Enterprise users of Internet Explorer, Microsoft Edge, or applications that use the modules of either browser report the following symptoms:

 - Long delays when signing in to the Windows desktop
-- The browser cannot save content to the browser cache
+- The browser can't save content to the browser cache
-- The browser cannot access content from the browser cache
+- The browser can't access content from the browser cache

 An affected user records a Process Monitor log while experiencing the issue.
-When you analyze this log, you notice that the browsers or applications attempt to access files and folders that are located in the C:\Users\Administrator folder in addition to files and folders that are located in the user's profile folder.
+When you analyze this log, you notice that the browsers or applications attempt to access files and folders that are located in the C:\Users\Administrator folder as well as files and folders that are located in the user's profile folder.

 :::image type="content" source="./media/apps-access-admin-web-cache/ie-mse-procmon-log.png" alt-text="Procmon log that shows attempts to access the Administrator folders":::